In just over a year we've gone from casual cyclists to mountain bikers - here's our journeyRead More

 It’s here….the 2018 Tour de France kids guide

 The Tour de France is probably the worlds most famous cycle race.
 It’s fast, it’s furious and it’s a brilliant great way to get into bikes and cycling.
 To get in the mood and give you a taste of the excitement we’ve put together a family friendly Tour de France kids guide to help you and your family get the most out of this years race.

 Tour de France kids guide – the basics

-Although named the Tour de France, the race ventures into other countries such as Belgium, Italy and Spain.
-In previous years, stages have been held in Britain but no such luck this year.
+Although named the Tour de France, the race sometimes ventures into other countries such as Belgium, Italy and Spain.
+In previous years, stages have been held in Britain.

-This year the Tour de France riders will cycle 3,540km (2,200 miles) over 21 Stages.
-There are 9 flat stages, 5 hilly stages, 5 mountain stages and 2 time trial stages.
+This year the Tour de France riders will cycle 3,329 km (just over 2,000 miles) over 21 Stages.
+There are 8 flat stages, 5 hilly stages, 6 mountain stages and 2 time trial stages.
 There are also 2 rest days.